<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2 class="wp-block-heading"><strong><strong>Types of In-Home Care Services Available</strong></strong></h2>

-<p><a href="https://optionscorp.com/">In-home care</a> includes services designed to support physical, emotional, and cognitive needs.</p>
+<p><a href="https://optionscorp.com/">In-home care</a> covers services from physical help to emotional and cognitive support.</p>

 <h3 class="wp-block-heading"><a href="https://optionscorp.com/personal-care/"><strong>Personal Care Assistance</strong></a></h3>

-<p>Personal care helps seniors manage activities of daily living that may become difficult with age or health changes.</p>
+<p>Personal care helps seniors with the everyday activities that get harder with age or declining health.</p>

 <ul class="wp-block-list">

-<li>Grooming and hygiene support</li>
+<li>Grooming and hygiene</li>

-<li>Help getting in and out of bed or chairs</li>
+<li>A hand getting in and out of bed or chairs</li>

 </ul>